 Departure train station: The departure train station is the Paris Gare De Lyon.
 It is recommended that travelers arrive at least 30 to 60min early.
 Paris Gare De Lyon is 2.5 miles (4.1 km) from Paris City Centre.
 You can arrive by rail, taxi, or bus.
 This train station provides lockers, restrooms, and even a restaurant.

 Arrival train station: The train station you arrive at in Rome is the Rome Termini station.
 The Rome Termini is a short drive, bus ride, or walk from Rome City Centre.
 Whether you drive, walk, or take the bus, the journey is roughly 5min.
 This station is one of the largest in Europe.
 It provides bathrooms, lounges, and restaurants.

 There are multiple ways to save some money on your trip to Rome.
 However, sometimes getting cheaper train fares means you have to be flexible with your time.
 Sometimes there are cheap tickets from Paris to Rome, but you can’t always choose the day cheap tickets are available.
 TGV occasionally provides discounts.
 Therefore, if you are flexible with your travel dates, you can get a discounted ticket.
 Also, booking your ticket early can save you money, as tickets become rare, the prices go up.
 Watch for discounts for students or senior travelers as well.
 Cheap train tickets can be found when slower trains are used.
 If the trip is slower and makes more stops, then the tickets will be cheaper.

-Travel between Paris, France and Rome, Italy by train is: Partially open.
+Travel between Paris, France and Rome, Italy by train is: Unrestricted.

 Conditions of entry: